Sickboy78/MMM-Homematic/README.md

 * Install the XML-API on your HomeMatic CCU.
 Installation guide can be found here: [XML-API](https://github.com/hobbyquaker/XML-API)

-* Call the list of devices via the XML-API using http://ccu3-webui/addons/xmlapi/devicelist.cgi, replacing 'ccu3-webui' with the hostname or IP address of your CCU.
+* For datapoints from sensors or actors call the list of devices via the XML-API using http://ccu3-webui/addons/xmlapi/devicelist.cgi, replacing 'ccu3-webui' with the hostname or IP address of your CCU.
 For system variables call http://ccu3-webui/addons/xmlapi/sysvarlist.cgi

-* Find the ise_id of your device in the output, which may look like this:
+* Find the ise_id of your device or system variable in the output, which may look like this:
 ````
 ...
 <device name="window contact living room" address="001098A98A1C03" ise_id="2086" interface="HmIP-RF" device_type="HmIP-SWDO-I" ready_config="true">